 5. Not Having a policy in place to assist with corrections, mistakes, and/or considerations.

 Appraisers are not perfect and mistakes can and will happen.
-A great AMC will have an efficient process in place allowing appraisers to receive requests for corrections or additional considerations. (remember the appraiser does have final say if the requests is valid and may or may not take them into consideration), either way it is a necessary component to the appraisal process.
+A great AMC will have an efficient process in place allowing appraisers to receive requests for corrections or additional considerations.
+Remember, the appraiser does have final say if the requests are valid and may or may not take them into consideration.
+In any case, it is a necessary component to the appraisal process.

 Make sure your AMC is fully compliant.
 Ask questions regarding this issue.
 In todays ever changing climate you need to make sure that the AMCs you are using are in compliance with not only HUD, Fannie and Freddie, but you need to make sure they are in compliance with the new Frank Dodd wall street reform act, GLB ACT, New State Licensing Requirements, UAD, even though most provisions have "sunset" HVCC.

 What to do: Having a great review process or Pre-Underwriting standards checklist is a must.
 This will drastically cut down on corrections and or revisions; increasing turn times, lock rate fall out, and overall efficiency.

-What to do: Experience plays a major roll in quality appraisal work, is the pannel made up of new appraisers with less than 5 years experience?
+What to do: Experience plays a major roll in quality appraisal work.
+Here are some questions to ask: Is the panel made up of new appraisers with less than 5 years experience?
 How far is the AMC willing to send an appraiser to appraise a property?
 These are just some of the questions lenders need to be asking about AMCs.

-On the other hand, a "Full Fee" AMC will guarantee appraisers are paid their full fee which results in quality appraisal reports that have a higher likelihood of being delivered on time.
+What to do: On the other hand, a "Full Fee" AMC will guarantee appraisers are paid their full fee which results in quality appraisal reports that have a higher likelihood of being delivered on time.

 In the long run, you get what you pay for.